Types Of Caterpillars with Helpful Identification Chart and Pictures

 Tobacco Hornworm Caterpillar (Manduca Sexta)

-Tobacco hornworm caterpillars feed upon tobacco and other plants.
-This caterpillar is robust and bright green in colour and has black margins on their white stripes and it has a red horn.
+• Tobacco hornworm caterpillars feed upon tobacco and other plants.
+This caterpillar is robust and bright green, has black margins on their white stripes, and has a red horn.

-The tobacco hornworm caterpillar looks very similar to the tomato hornworm. body marking and horn coloration can be used to distinguish these two species.
-Tomato hornworm has eight V-shaped markings on the body and has black horn while tobacco hornworm has seven white diagonal lines with black border.
+• The tobacco hornworm caterpillar looks very similar to the tomato hornworm.
+Body marking and horn coloration can be used to distinguish these two species.

-Tobacco hornworms are non-toxic caterpillars, so it will not do any harm if you touch it.
-They are often used as a model organism for biomedical and biological scientific experiments.
-When grown up they transform into hawk moths.
+• Tobacco hornworms are non-toxic caterpillars, so they will not do any harm if you touch them.
+They are often used as model organisms for biomedical and biological scientific experiments.
+When they grow up, they transform into hawk moths.

 Cecropia Caterpillar